 Each year, Grand Canyon University recognizes Constitution Day, commemorating the Sept.
 17, 1787 signing of the U.S. Constitution.
-In 2018, Grand Canyon University observed Constitution Day on Sept.
+In 2019, Grand Canyon University observed Constitution Day on Sept.
 17. On the observed day, faculty in the College of Humanities and Social Sciences offered various lessons in their classrooms followed by classroom discussions.
 In addition, an email communication was sent to all employees and traditional students that included a link to the National Archives to learn about the creation and history of the Constitution as well as announcements on social media, digital postings around campus, LoudCloud and GCU Today.
-A student booth was set up on campus where students read and shared the amendments of the Constitution.
+Guest speaker, Dr. Owen Anderson, was on site and presented at the GCU Soccer Stadium.
+Dr. Owen Anderson is an author of seven books, and his upcoming edited volume, "The First Amendment and Religious Liberty" was the title of his speech.
 You may use the following resources to learn more about the U.S. Constitution.